 If you have an existing e-mail address that you want to retain as your principle one then for the “e-mail address” line use the address of your main ISP, not the new French one, and just use the new information to complete the other boxes.
 Once the wizard has finished you will see that you now have two entries in the “accounts” window where before you had only one.
 One will relate to your existing ISP.
 Highlight it and select “properties” at the right of the window.
 In the dialog box that comes up change the name to “UK” or whatever suits you.

 Select the “connection” tab and uncheck the box that says “always connect using” if it is checked.
 Then click on OK to close the box.

 Highlight the new French account and select “properties” as above.
 Change the name to “France” or whatever.
 Find the line just below this where it gives the e-mail address.
 This should give your main (UK?) e-mail address, not the new French one.
 If it doesn’t then change it.
 Click on “OK” to close the box.

 Highlight the entry for the country that you are in and click on the “set as default” button at the right of the window.
 You should always change the default setting to suit the country that you are in.
 From now on whenever you create an outgoing message you will find that the top line where it says “From” has a drop-down box attached to it at the far right of the line.
 You MUST ensure that all outgoing messages are selected to show the country that you are in on this line.
 Any other setting will cause the message not to be sent.

 Remember this and you should have no trouble at all and both your mailboxes will be checked whenever you click on “Send and Receive All”.

 There are also many free Internet based e-mail facilities available if you prefer.
-Yahoo, Hotmail and Google’s contribution, Gmail are all popular and obviously don’t need you to make configuration changes depending on your geographical location.
-Nowadays they are very generous with storage space which means you can be pretty slack on emptying out your inbox !
+Yahoo and Gmail are all popular don’t need you to make configuration changes depending on your geographical location.
+Nowadays they are very generous with storage space.

 Useful French words and terms